skills/copilot-codespaces-vscode/README.md

    > **Note**
    > If you don't see the copilot code block suggestion or the red squiggly and the three dots `...`, you can type `control + enter` to bring up the GitHub Copilot completions panel.

 7. Click `Open Completions Panel`.
 Copilot will synthesise around 10 different code suggestions.
-You should see somethig like this:
+You should see something like this:
  ![Screen Shot 2023-04-25 at 3 59 42 PM](https://user-images.githubusercontent.com/26442605/234425509-74ea96e0-bbd6-417b-84c5-73546ac7b2cd.png)
 8. Find a solution you like and click `Accept Solution`.
 7. Your `comments.js` file will be updated with your solution.